PAIR-code/what-if-tool/website/src/learn.md

 {% include partials/tutorial-link-element c-title: "Technical Setup: Getting Started in Notebooks", link: "/learn/tutorials/notebooks",
 c-copy: "Set up the What-If Tool inside of notebook environments." %}

+{% include partials/tutorial-link-element c-title: "Custom Prediction Functions", link: "/learn/tutorials/custom-prediction",
+c-copy: "Learn to use the What-If Tool with arbitrary python functions, and how to include feature attributions in the analysis." %}

 {% include partials/spacer height:50 %}

 <a name="analysis"></a>